Many people are still unaware of the virtual healthcare business, let alone a rapidly growing industry.

 A virtual assistant, or VA, is an independent contractor who handles administrative tasks for a client without being a part of a client’s company; more importantly, a virtual assistant does so remotely.
-A business in San Francisco might have virtual assistants hired from as far off as Miami.
-Some businesses even outsource their virtual assistants from outside of their home country, perhaps in the Philippines.
+A business in San Francisco might have virtual staff hired from as far off as Miami.
+Some businesses even outsource their virtual staff from outside of their home country, perhaps in the Philippines.

 Unfortunately, most medical records are still housed in physical mediums.
 Paper and ink are a hassle to sort and transport, so part of the job might include transcribing that data into digital formats.

 It’s a necessity in the Internet age, and besides that, the economic effects have been staggering.
 The business is growing so fast that financial experts say the market will reach 1.76 billion in US dollars by 2025, based on the Hit Consultant website article of Jasmine Pennic.

 With that being the case, the market’s rapid growth suggests this is the best time to start hiring VAs before the opportunities (and the best candidates) slip by.

 A virtual assistant’s back office support duties are broad, ranging from record-keeping and scheduling to billing and collections.
 Everything must be noted down and appointments carefully arranged, not just for the patients’ sake; doctors and nurses can only be in so many places at once.

 From there, it comes down to answering phone calls and emails.
 Healthcare providers receive plenty of both, from subscription-based newsletters to actual patient concerns.
 A virtual healthcare assistant might have to sift through the junk mail to find appointments, requests, and other correspondence that a healthcare provider must address.